catreunion/classic-docu00/docs/hygraph/11ApolloP1.md

 - Resolver functions filter the data properties to match only what the query asks for.

+The `Query` type contains the **entry points** to our schema.
+There are two other possible entry points: **Mutation** and **Subscription**

+Apollo Sandbox Explorer : A special mode of Apollo Studio that lets you interactively build and test queries against the local GraphQL server.

 ```js
 const resolvers = {
   Query: {